wearsshoes/novel-tongue/notes/Report writeup.md

 - Set rules for transforming grammar and vocabulary, and decide where in the novel they start to apply.
 - Account for turns of phrase and idioms, that is to say, ways of communicating which don't translate exactly.

 How hard could it be to get computers to do these things?
-Well, it turns out that these are some of the classic problems in natural language processing (NLP), and thus of AI in general.
+Well, it turns out that these are some of the classic problems (word alignment, dependency parsing, annotation projection) in natural language processing (NLP), and thus of AI in general.
 Machine translation is hard enough; and it's usually done by putting text in one side of a complicated neural algorithm and getting the translation out the other; the computer can't really tell you how it's done, because it doesn't know, and it can't programmatically step through each translation step and tell you what's going on, or what relates to what.

-In fact, as [this paper](https://arxiv.org/pdf/2212.00138) explains, one of the major reasons why we have modern large language models (LLMs) now is because researchers needed to find ways to track context dependent meanings across long distances for translation purposes, and this led to the invention of the transformer architecture, which is able to hold information about the entire text sequence when evaluating the meaning of a word (or determining what word should go in a position).
+In fact, as [this paper](https://arxiv.org/pdf/2212.00138) explains, one of the major reasons why we have modern large language models (LLMs) now is because researchers needed to find ways to track context dependent meanings across long distances for translation purposes, and this led to the invention of the transformer architecture, which is able to hold information about the relation of the rest of the text sequence to a word when evaluating the meaning of a word (or determining what word should go in a position).

+"Why can't you just have Claude do it?
+Well, for one, Claude fights you, because it's finetuned to avoid nonsense, and it's finetuned to do translations.
+So it doesn't want to stop halfway, it wants to keep going.
+It also doesn't follow rules quite well enough.
+"Could you fine-tune it to the task?" -- Well, data for halfway translations doesn't exist, and creating the data is equivalent to getting the job done, so you're up hell creek.
+Current major LLMs are not effective at this sort of task.

-LLMs (and other transformer-based models in various ways) are the key to making this project possible now.
+Nevertheless LLMs (and other transformer-based models in various ways) are the key to making this project possible now.
 It would have been an incredibly tedious project when Scott Alexander proposed the idea in 2013.
-I'm using LLMs for much of the project, but because of the precision of the task, it's been incredibly helpful to learn the history of this field.
+I'm using transformer-based models for much of the project, but because of the precision of the task, it's been incredibly helpful to learn the history of this field.

 ## Process